Cara Mund: 2022 House of Representatives election

 On August 6, 2022, Mund announced her candidacy as an independent to represent North Dakota in the U.S. House of Representatives.
 She cited the Dobbs v.
 Jackson Women's Health Organization decision as her motivation to enter the race.

 Mark Haugen, the Democratic–NPL candidate, withdrew from the race following her candidacy and pressure from individuals like former representative Earl Pomeroy over his pro-life positions.
 The Dem-NPL would endorse Mund after his withdrawal.

 Despite polls showing a close race, with one even putting Mund behind by only 4%, she lost the election to incumbent Republican Kelly Armstrong by a vote of 148,399 (62.2%) to 89,644 (37.6%).

 2024 House of Representatives election

 On April 8, 2024, Mund filed paperwork and announced she would run in the NDGOP primary to replace Armstrong as he ran for governor.
 Mund campaigned as being a pro-choice, anti-Trump Republican candidate.
 She would face incumbent public service commissioner Julie Fedorchak, former state representative Rick Becker, farmer Alex Balazs, and activist Sharlet Mohr.

 Mund participated in three of the four debates.

 On June 11, 2024, Mund lost the primary.
 Coming in third of five candidates, she received 19%.
-Mund stated on the winning candidate Julie Fedorchak that “I do have concerns, too, during the last debate when she said there are post-birth abortions and just the misinformation on women’s reproductive health care is really concerning.”
+Mund stated on the winning candidate Julie Fedorchak that "I do have concerns, too, during the last debate when she said there are post-birth abortions and just the misinformation on women's reproductive health care is really concerning."

-On September 21, 2024, Mund was voted “Best ND Politician.”
-And has stated she would not rule out running for office in the future.
+On September 21, 2024, Mund was voted "Best ND Politician."
+She has stated she would not rule out running for office in the future.